-I Caught My Ex Cheating & Here's What I Learned From It
+I Caught My Ex-Boyfriend Cheating And Here Are 5 Lessons I Learned From It

 I caught my ex-boyfriend cheating from a sex tape.
 Yes, it was as bad as it sounds.
 And it was with a co-worker.
 Yes, it somehow managed to get worse.
 Let me explain.

 I always knew from day one that my ex was cheating on me, but I did nothing about it.
 Why?
 I was so insecure and so afraid of being alone that I was happy with whatever he would throw my way... which was usually nothing.

 The worst part is that we worked together, so I spent all day and night clamoring for the attention of a guy who was clearly just not that into me.
 But you know who he was into?
 Our co-worker — a secretary at the place where we worked — who he spent a lot of time with and got lunch with every day.
 But don't worry.
 They were just friends!
 She was just one of the guys, right?

 I sensed something was up between the two of them.
 On the rare occasion that I could get his phone into my grubby hands, I'd find streams of texts between them — not all of them PG.
 And sometimes, when I would drive by his house at night like a complete psycho, her car would be there.
 Something was going on.

 So one day, when my ex was in the shower, I decided to snoop through his computer, like any private investigator would, because when a woman is being cheated on, she quickly becomes a private investigator.
 That's when I found a weird video on his desktop, entitled "Do Not Look."

 (Important note: If you don't want someone to look at something, do not label it "Do Not Look.")

 Clearly, as anyone would, I opened it.
 It was a video of my "boyfriend" and the secretary at our work... having sex.
 Suddenly, she didn't seem like one of the guys anymore.